Here's a sample of our volunteer opportunities:VIEW AS

 WE, The GOD'S CHILD Community, are benefactors, friends, volunteers, and children joined together to assist God's poorest children in their educational, social, physical, and spiritual growth.
 We view education as a practical way to help poor children escape from an otherwise painful life.
 WE, The Adults, accept our youth as gifts from God given to be our teachers, students, and children.
 We believe in the need to stand by their side until they are prepared to meet life and triumph in the eyes of God, their community, and themselves.
 WE, The Children, are the pride and reason why The GOD'S CHILD Project exists.
 We have the responsibility to behave honorably and to respect legitimate national, spiritual, and environmental law.
 We recognize the opportunities and help we have received from others, and will try each day to help someone with a need greater than our own.

-The GOD’S CHILD Project (GCP) is an educational development organization dedicated to "breaking the chains of poverty through education and formation."
+The GOD’S CHILD Project (GCP) is an educational development organization dedicated to "breaking the chains of poverty through education, home building and healthcare."
 Since its founding in 1991 by Patrick Atkinson, it has grown to more than 12 distinct programs in five different countries.

 Today, The GOD’S CHILD Project cares for and educates 5,000 orphaned, abandoned, and poverty-stricken boys and girls in addition to providing health and community-based services for 8,700 widowed, abandoned, and single mothers and their dependents in Guatemala, El Salvador, Malawi, and India.